 DHS Releases Racial Equity Report

-On January 21st Pennsylvania’s Department of Human Services released its first Racial Equity Report.
+Pennsylvania’s Department of Human Services has released its first Racial Equity Report.
 The report highlights the departments ongoing efforts to “promote diversity, equity, and inclusion through this work in order to be a partner in correcting systemic racism and inequities.”

 “After the last year, we’ve learned more than ever that it is not enough to speak an opposition to racism and a commitment to equity.
 Black Lives Matter – but this is not just a value.
 This must be a call to action for all of us to use our privilege and our position to try to make the world a better place for everyone,” said Secretary Miller.
 “DHS has an incredibly broad reach that gives us the opportunity to impact people and these social determinants of health across their lifespan, and we are committed to not letting this opportunity slip away.”